programsounds/interactive-dmx-p1/README.md

 # interactive-dmx-p1

-Beam for Max server and client prototype programs.
+Beam for Max server and controller prototype programs.
 This version of prototype works with Betopper LM0740 fixtures.

-There are two programs that should run concurrently: (1) BeamServer Max project and (2) BeamClient bpathcher module running in the user's Max patch.
+There are two programs that should run concurrently: (1) BeamServer Max project and (2) BeamController bpathcher module running in the user's Max patch.

-## BeamClient
+## BeamController

-BeamClient bpatcher module sends OSC messages to control DMX/ArtNet fixtures via the BeamServer program which may be running on the same computer or on another computer in the same subnet.
+BeamController bpatcher module sends OSC messages to control DMX/ArtNet fixtures via the BeamServer program which may be running on the same computer or on another computer in the same subnet.

 ### Setup Procedure

-- Copy the BeamClient folder to anywhere in your Max serch path.
+- Copy the BeamController folder to anywhere in your Max serch path.
-- In a Max patch, create a bpatcher instance of BeamClientBP.
+- In a Max patch, create a bpatcher instance of BeamControllerBP.
 - Provide three arguments to the bpatcher module: (1) ID number, (2) IP address of OSC host (i.e., the address of the computer where BeamServer is running), (3) port of the OSC host.

 ### Notes on the arguments